 Inspecting away I went.
 It was a carved chest and although I had strong suspicions of it being made of wood, water stains made me think it could also be man made of some sort of composite material.
 I decided to bring it home and investigate further (I’d know of course, once I started to sand it).
 After a good check for bugs- which I was happy to discover were absent, I put it in the trunk.

 It turned out that the chest had indeed been made out of carved wooden planks (water stains were only in the paint) and to my horror, I realized that someone’s beautiful handicraft had been turned into a dog house.
-I was determined to clean them up so the beautiful carvings could be honoured again once 🙂
+I was determined to clean the panels so the beautiful carvings could be honoured again once 🙂

 I left the panels outside in the summer heat and sun for two weeks.
 Letting them sit for periods of time with baking powder sprinkled all over (to remove any smell).
-After all of this, I sanded them but as I planned to keep the panels white but not pristine (I wanted a worn look), my aim was to remove the bits that looked like they had absorbed moisture (the water stains).
+I then sanded the wood, only removing the parts that looked unclean and grubby (I wanted a worn look so was not thorough with the sanding).

 I painted the panels and scuffed them up again a little with sand paper.